-When there a change in speed is required, you have no need to switch between lathes as we have seen in some of the workshops, the five speeds are a great feature.
+When a change in speed is required, you do not need to switch between lathes, as we have seen in some of the workshops; the five speeds are a great feature.
 They allow one to see a project from start to finish using only one lathe or less than they otherwise would if the Rikon 10-100 wasn’t at their disposal.
 These variable speeds are also responsible for facilitating customised designs.

-Safety is the number one priority in any workshop before even thinking of quality work.
+Safety is the priority in any workshop before even thinking of quality work.
 All the moving parts which might be harmful are all concealed except for the ones you use.
 The machine is also fully insulated and earthed to prevent any electric shocks.
 It is advised to connect the lathe to a 10 Amp circuit.
-It’s on/off switch is designed with safety in mind, it is well concealed by a leaver which you flip up to reach the switch, this is especially useful when you leave the machine connected to the power supply no one will accidentally turn it on.
-Rikon also gives you a five years warranty for this machine so you can rest easy knowing if it happens to malfunction you have somewhere to turn to.
+The on/off switch is designed with safety in mind.
+It is well concealed by a lever which you flip up to reach the switch.
+This is especially useful when you leave the rikon mini wood lathe connected to the power supply so no one will accidentally turn it on.
+Rikon also gives you a five years warranty for this machine, so you can rest easy knowing if it malfunctions, you have somewhere to turn to.

 Whether you are an armature or a professional turner, this lathe beats the competition from every angle in this price range.
-This lathe was designed to be a one size fits all.
-Even the beginners can enjoy working with it as it is very user-friendly.
-One can efficiently operate it without even reading the manual, but it is advised to read the manual before use.
+This lathe was designed to be a size fits.
+Even beginners can enjoy working with it as it is very user-friendly.
+One can efficiently operate it without even reading the manual, but it is advised to read it before use.

-After all, has been said and done the big question comes, is it a great buy?
-It is the best buy especially as a first lathe for the armature wood-spinners.
-It might offer you 16 inches between its centres but leaves room for an extension table.
+Where do you stand after reading our Rikon 70-100 review?
+After all, is said and done, the big question is: Is it a good buy?
+It is the best buy, especially as the first woodturning lathe for amateur wood spinners.
+While it offers 16 inches between centres, it leaves room for an extension table.